uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_vm_install_and_configure.md

    ![Create VM](images/Create_VM.png)

-   The script will pause at the end so you can review it's output before hitting return to close the window.
+   The script will pause at the end so you can review its output before hitting return to close the window.

 ### On Mac